Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages

 \subsection{Existing software}

 Software for fitting generalised linear mixed models has been available in \proglang{R} environment \citep{r_lang} for many years.
 The widely-used package \pkg{lme4} provides maximum likelihood and restricted maximum likelihood (REML) estimators \citep{lme4}. \pkg{lme4} builds on similar methods proposed by e.g. \citet{Bates2004} and \citet{Henderson1982}.
 For non-linear models it uses Laplacian approximation or adaptive Gaussian quadrature.
-However, \pkg{lme4} only allows for compound symmetric (or exchangable) covariance structures, i.e. group-membership type random effects.
-Function \code{glmmPQL()} in package \pkg{MASS} \citep{mass} implements Penalized quasi-likelihood (PQL) methods for GLMMs, but is again limited to the same covariance structures.
-The package \pkg{nlme} \citep{nlme} also uses REML approaches for linear mixed models and approximations for models with mean specifications with non-linear functions of covariates discussed in \cite{lindstrom1990nonlinear}. \pkg{nlme} provides a wider range of covariance structures, such as autoregressive functions, which are also available nested within a broader group structure.
-The package providing Frequentist model estimation of GLMMs with the broadest support for different specifications, including many different covariance functions, is \pkg{glmmTMB}, which uses the \pkg{TMB} (Template Model Builder) package to support model specification and implementation of Laplacian Approximation to estimate models.
-We also note that there are also several packages for Bayesian model fitting in R, including \pkg{brms} \citep{Burkner2017} and \pkg{rstanarm}, which interface with the Stan statistical software (described below), and \pkg{MCMCglmm}.
+However, \pkg{lme4} only allows for compound symmetric (or exchangable) covariance structures, i.e. group-membership type random effects, and linear, additive linear predictors.
+Function \code{glmmPQL()} in package \pkg{MASS} \citep{mass} implements Penalized quasi-likelihood (PQL) methods for GLMMs, but is again limited to the same covariance structures, and linear, additive model structure.
+The package \pkg{nlme} \citep{nlme} also uses REML approaches for linear mixed models and approximations for models with mean specifications with non-linear functions of covariates discussed in \cite{lindstrom1990nonlinear}. \pkg{nlme} provides a wider range of covariance structures, such as autoregressive functions, which are also available nested within a broader group structure for linear, additive linear predictors.
+The package providing Frequentist model estimation of GLMMs with the broadest support for different specifications, including many different covariance functions, is \pkg{glmmTMB}, which uses the \pkg{TMB} (Template Model Builder) package to support model specification and implementation of Laplacian Approximation to estimate models, although also only permits linear, additive linear predictors.